-For a new idea or innovation to be accepted and adopted it often needs to be accompanied by a change of practice which encourages different behaviour (dimming the lights led eventually to quiet, attentive and appreciative audiences).
+For a new idea or innovation to be accepted, it often needs to be accompanied by a change of practice that encourages different behaviour.
+(Dimming the lights led, eventually, to quiet and attentive audiences.)

-This is not easy to achieve, people resist the change and persist with their comfortable and familiar habits, but being clear about the change of practice and persistent in encouraging people to adopt it will, as Wagner proved, eventually enable a new idea to access and light up people's minds.
+This is not easy to achieve, people resist the change and persist with their comfortable and familiar habits, but being clear about the change of practice and persistent in encouraging people to accept it will (as Wagner proved) eventually enable a new idea to access and light up people's minds.